Solar Tube Skylight Sayville Ny

 Heat Loss in Cold Seasons.

-Most standard-sized skylights cost $150 to $3,500.
-The bigger the skylight, the higher the cost.
-If your roof opening does not fit among the listed below sizes, anticipate to pay at least 25% more for the unit than the next-closest standard choice on this list.
+The majority of standard-sized skylights cost $150 to $3,500.
+The larger the skylight, the greater the cost.
+If your roof opening does not fit one of the below sizes, expect to pay at least 25% more for the unit than the next-closest standard choice on this list.

 Size (Width by Height) Price.